akallem/Words/README.md

 ## 1.4 More Information

-For more information, including a tutorial, the Language Reference Manual and our group's final report, please view the Documentation folder of this repository.
+For more information, including a tutorial, the Language Reference Manual and our group's final report, please view the documentation folder of this repository.